itsEvil/as3-compile-tool/README.md

-A C# script written in .net 9.0 that invokes the as3 compiler to compile a as3 project without needing intellij.
+A C# script using .net 9.0 that invokes the as3 compiler to compile a as3 project without needing a IDE like intellij.

 ### Requirements
 - .NET 9 SDK